1. Why does NCCIH offer separate clinical trial funding opportunity announcements (FOAs) for mechanistic studies and clinical outcome studies?

 Then, within that series, choose the FOA that most closely matches the stage of research that your project represents.
 Each series includes FOAs for early phase trials, intermediate trials, and full-scale efficacy, effectiveness, or pragmatic trials.
 Each FOA describes what type of preliminary data is needed for the stage of research that the FOA supports.

-9. Who will review applications submitted in response to these clinical trial FOAs?
+8. Who will review applications submitted in response to NCCIH clinical trial FOAs?

-The applications will be reviewed by NCCIH special review panels with expertise in both clinical trials and complementary health approaches.
-The panels will be assembled with a focus on including experts familiar with the challenges faced by this research community.
+Applications submitted to the Fundamental Science Research on Mend and Body Approaches R01 and R21 FOAs (PA-18-322 and PA-18-323) are reviewed by standing study sections in the NIH Center of Scientific Review.
+Applications to all the other NCCIH clinical trial FOAs will be reviewed by NCCIH special review panels with expertise in both clinical trials and complementary health approaches.
+The panels will include experts familiar with the challenges faced by this research community.
 They should be able to provide valuable advice to NCCIH and constructive feedback to investigators.

 Natural product trial applications will go to a special review panel with expertise in clinical trials and natural products.
 Mind and body intervention trial applications will go to a different special review panel with expertise in clinical trials and mind and body interventions.

-10. Are there new review criteria that will affect my proposal’s scores and prospects for funding?
+9. Are there additional review criteria that will affect my proposal’s scores and prospects for funding?

 Yes.
 Applicants need to pay close attention to the review criteria in the FOA.
 Investigators must include all requested information and address the specific review criteria listed in the FOAs.
 Review criteria will impact the scoring of the application.

-11. I have heard that applications may be returned without review if they do not contain the required elements or are not compliant with the FOA instructions.
+10. I’ve heard that applications may be returned without review if they don’t contain the required elements or aren’t compliant with the FOA instructions.
 Is this true, and how can I be sure that my application is complete and compliant?

 Yes.
-It is standard procedure at NIH to review applications for completeness.
+It’s standard procedure at NIH to review applications for completeness.
 The NCCIH clinical trial FOAs describe attachments and information that must be included for your application to be considered responsive and complete.
 If your application does not include these required elements, it will be returned to the submitting institution.
+See the Mind and Body FOAs and Natural Product FOAs for more details.
+Please check for “Related Notices” in the FOAs in case there are any changes to required elements.

 In addition, the FOAs indicate what stage of research will be supported by each FOA.
 If your proposed trial is not appropriate for the FOA (for example, if you submit an application for an efficacy trial to an early phase clinical research FOA), your application will be reviewed, but NCCIH will not fund it.